tzanis-anevlavis/cis2m/README.md

 In the `paper-examples` folder you can find the files that replicate the two examples of the above paper.

+#####  More and cooler examples coming soon!
+Stay tuned!

 For any comments contact Tzanis Anevlavis @ janis10@ucla.edu.

-See also: [github repository](http://github.com/janis10/cis2m-hierarchy) for a _Hieararchy_ on computing larger controlled invariant sets for Discrete-time Linear Systems.

 ### References:
 In this version of the code we make use of the Multi-Parametric Toolbox 3.0: